MarcinKosinski/MarcinKosinski.github.io/_posts/2017-01-11-Entropy-Based-Image-Binarization.md

 ![plot of chunk unnamed-chunk-7](/figure/source/2017-01-11-Entropy-Based-Image-Binarization/unnamed-chunk-7-1.png)

-Histogram equalisation makes histograms flat: each pixel’s value is replaced by its rank, which is equivalent to running the data through their empirical cdf, which mainly solves the problem of over-representation for some pixel intensities.
+Histogram equalisation makes histograms flat: each pixel's value is replaced by its rank, which is equivalent to running the data through their empirical cdf, which mainly solves the problem of over-representation for some pixel intensities.

 {% highlight r %}